Supreme Court appears split along ideological lines during arguments in ObamaCare contraception case

 Wednesday was the third day of the court conducting oral arguments via teleconference, which is what allowed Ginsburg to participate from her Baltimore hospital room.
 Instead of justices jumping in with rapid-fire questions as the attorneys for each side present their cases, this format has had justices taking turns and asking questions in order of seniority.

-Justice Clarence Thomas, known for almost never asking questions during oral arguments, has been more active than usual this week, although a moment early in Wednesday’s case made it seem at first that he was returning to his old way.
+Thomas, known for almost never asking questions during oral arguments, has been more active than usual this week, although a moment early in Wednesday’s case made it seem at first that he was returning to his old way.

-When Chief Justice John Roberts called on Thomas to ask a question, he was met with silence.
+When Roberts called on Thomas to ask a question, he was met with silence.

 “Justice Thomas?”
 Roberts asked, with no answer.
 “Justice Thomas?” he asked again, before eventually saying, “Well we’ll get back to Justice Thomas,” moving on to Ginsburg.